Joannie Tremblay-Boire is an assistant professor in the School of Public Policy, affiliated with the Do Good Institute.

-Her research centers on nonprofits/non-governmental organizations (NGOs), studying their accountability, internal structure, and legal environment.
-Tremblay-Boire’s dissertation focused on why American foundations make grants to certain charities and not others.
-Using a mixed-method approach, she argued that while foundations try to address issues facing underprivileged populations worldwide, other factors also matter when they make grant decisions, including government interests, media attention, a foundation’s organizational structure, and previously existing ties with charities.
-Currently, she is expanding her work on grantmaking foundations, examining the population ecology of foundations and conducting comparative analyses of foundation behavior across countries.
-Other topics of interest include nonprofit/NGO regulation and self-regulatory initiatives, as well as power dynamics between nonprofits/NGOs and their institutional funders.
+Her research centers on nonprofits and non-governmental organizations (NGOs), studying their accountability, internal structure and legal environment.
+Her dissertation focused on why American foundations make grants to certain charities and not others.
+Using a mixed-method approach, she argued that while foundations try to address issues facing underprivileged populations worldwide, other factors also matter when they make grant decisions, including government interests, media attention, a foundation’s organizational structure and previously existing ties with charities.
+Currently, Tremblay-Boire is expanding her work on grantmaking foundations, examining the population ecology of foundations.
+Other topics of interest include charitable donor behavior, nonprofit/NGO regulation and self-regulatory initiatives, as well as power dynamics between nonprofits/NGOs and their institutional funders.

 Tremblay-Boire’s work has appeared in Public Administration Review, European Political Science Review, Nonprofit and Voluntary Sector Quarterly, and Voluntas.
 She received the William E. Mosher and Frederick C. Mosher Award for the best article written by an academic in Public Administration Review in 2016 with co-authors Aseem Prakash and Mary Kay Gugerty.

 Prior to joining the University of Maryland, she was an assistant professor of public management and policy in the Andrew Young School of Policy Studies at Georgia State University.
 She graduated with a Ph.D. from the department of political science at the University of Washington in Seattle, WA (where she was a Social Science and Humanities Research Council of Canada (SSHRC) doctoral fellow).
 She received an M.A. in public policy and public administration and a B.A. in political science from Concordia University in Montreal.